 All our accounts, computers, servers, and connected devices are under constant attack.
 Attacks may be slow or fast, targeted at specific accounts, or just trying things randomly, but they are never-ending.

-Hackers or bots or who knows who else try to access any account by any means they can find.
+Hackers, bots, and who knows what else try to access any account by any means they can find.
 They’re typically unsuccessful, but it only takes once to get hacked.
-And from their perspective, even if they trigger millions of automated attempts and get in to only one account, they’re successful.
+From their perspective, even if they trigger millions of automated attempts and get into only one account, they’re successful.

 Secure your account